codingEzio/blog/content/posts/hugo-setup.md

     #   remove any .gitignore   under `themes/THEME/`

     # step2
-    #   git rm -rf --cached themes/THEME    # if your git can't find this dir!
+    #   git rm -rf --cached themes/THEME  # run this if your git doesn't recognise this folder
     #   git add themes/THEME/
     ```
 - The repository for *hosting*